-DCHD will be accepting citizen requests for projects located in District 6 and District 7 for the timeframe stated in the Tentative Schedule for Upcoming Year.
-After collecting these requests, DCHD staff will review each submission to verify eligibility and feasibility, and will work with the community to garner a better understanding of the projects that are being proposed.
+DCHD will be accepting citizen requests for projects located in District 1 and District 8 for the timeframe stated in the Tentative Schedule for Upcoming Year.
+After collecting these requests, DCHD staff will review each submission to verify eligibility and feasibility.
+DCHD will then engage the community through idea and design workshops to refine project scopes in order to best meet the intended purpose of the proposed project.

-All qualified requests will then be forwarded to the appropriate City department or agency who are eligible to submit up to five applications per request source.
-These applications will then be evaluated by a TARP through the use of a scorecard.
-The TARP's evaluation will be used in combination with the Steering Committee's review to produce a funding recommendation.
+All qualified requests are then forwarded to the appropriate City department or agency.
+Each department or agency is eligible to submit up to five applications per request source.
+These applications are then evaluated by a TARP and the CD Steering Committee through the use of a scorecard which is attached to the application.
+The TARP's averaged score and the CD Steering Committee's averaged score will be used to produce a ranking of projects that will be used by DCHD to produce a funding recommendation.